PhD English and American Literature, Stanford University

 BA English, College of Saint Benedict

-While a Rhodes Scholar at the University of Oxford, she conducted Masters research on issues of access at the University of the Western Cape in South Africa.
+While at the University of Oxford, she conducted Masters research on issues of access at the University of the Western Cape in South Africa.
 She is currently the District IV (Pennsylvania, Rhode Island) Rhodes Secretary and is a regular workshop leader on issues of digital humanities in liberal arts education.